jtgry/laurengrayphoto/content/_index.md

   button_text: ''
 - template: block-image
   heading: Business
-  content: Do you need new headshots to market your business?
-Need photos of your
+  content: Would you like help marketing your business?
+Need photos of your products
-    products for social media and promotion?
+    for social media and promotion?
 Well I can help!
 Lets work together to help your business grow and showcase all of the things that makes you great!
-  image: "/uploads/_DSC0851.jpg"
+  image: "/uploads/DSC_3509.jpg"
 - template: block-image
   heading: Maternity
   image: "/uploads/DSC_0550.jpg"